 - In a small bowl, stir together the flour, baking powder, and salt.
 You can also sift the dry ingredients over the wet ingredients (to use one less bowl), using a mesh strainer or sifter.

 - Mix the cookie dough on medium-low speed until no dry streaks remain.
 Using a 2-tablespoon cookie scoop, scoop 10 even size cookie balls spaced at least 2-inches apart on the prepared baking sheet.

 - Bake the cookies for 9 minutes, or until the edges just start to turn golden.
 If you want a crunchier cookie, bake for 2 extra minutes.
 Cool the cookies on the baking sheet set on a wire rack for 10 minutes.
 Then transfer the cookies to the wire rack to cool completely.

-- Spoon, spread, or pipe equal amounts of frosting on 5 of the cookies to make the cookie sandwiches, and coat the edges of the frosting with sprinkles of your choice.
+- While the cookies are baking and cooling, make the Butter Free Frosting – Spoon, spread, or pipe equal amounts of frosting on 5 of the cookies to make the cookie sandwiches, and coat the edges of the frosting with sprinkles of your choice.
+Enjoy!

-- These cookies are sweet – Sugar Cookie + Vanilla Buttercream Frosting + Sprinkles = Sweet.
-If you want to cut back on the sweetness, I would recommend only piping/spooning thin layer of the frosting on the cookie.
-What I did – I piped a single circle of the frosting on the cookie (rather than covering the entire cookie) – so the middle of the sandwich didn’t actually have any frosting.
+- These cookies are sweet – Sugar Cookie + Vanilla Frosting + Sprinkles = Sweet.
+If you want to cut back on the sweetness, I would recommend only piping a thin layer of the frosting around the edge of the cookie.